KantiCodes/tech-sessions/README.md

 # tech-sessions
-Content for hosting tech sessions
+Please see the tech_session_intro_ml.ipynb for more info